 - Protecting patients and employees by adhering to infection-control policies and protocols.

 - Operating, cleaning, sterilizing and maintaining of dental equipment.

 - Contributing to team effort by accomplishing related results as needed.

 - Maintaining professional and technical knowledge by attending educational workshops; reviewing professional publications; establishing personal networks, participating in professional societies.

 Our career matching and consulting services are confidential and FREE to job seekers – with no strings or commitments required.

-- Ensure we have your resume and profile on file here (you only have to do this once): https://www.whistler-jobs.com/apply-for-work/
+- Create a Profile and upload your resume here (you only have to do this once): www.whistler-jobs.com/apply

 We will review all applications and contact candidates who have been selected for further consideration or an interview.
 Due to time constraints, we may not be able to contact all applicants – but we will try!
 If you would like an update on your application, please email us at firstname.lastname@example.org or call us at 604 905 4194 ext 2.